alexbostock/weatherapp/Readme_Group03.txt

 	## Running the App ##

-		The app runs on any operating system with Java installed
+		The app runs on any operating system with Java installed.

+		All class files are included alongside the source code, so you don't need to compile anything.

 		// TODO - What Java version?